demisto/content-docs/docs/concepts/demisto-sdk.md

 ## Commands

 This guide will give you a short tutorial about the basic SDK commands.
-Should be noted that there are additional commands and use cases found in the SDK, yet these are the main commands you should know:
+It should be noted that there are additional commands and use cases found in the SDK, yet these are the main commands you should know:

 ### init